legal and privacy

 How can I contact felix for help?

-If you can't find what you're looking for in our FAQs - please do reach out to us! felix's Australian based team are available from 8am to 8pm Monday-Friday, 9am to 6pm weekends/holidays Sydney time, and can be reached in heaps of places for your convenience:
+If you can't find what you're looking for in our FAQs - please do reach out to us! felix's Australian based team are here to chat every day - 9am-6pm Sydney time, and can be reached in heaps of places for your convenience:

 - Chat to us in the felix app (this is the best way to reach us if you're already a customer!)